Baby formula shortage impacting Quad-Cities families. What you need to know

 Agriculture Secretary Tom Vilsack on Friday called on Abbot, the manufacturer at the center of the recall, to redouble its efforts to ensure WIC participants have access to safe formula, especially those who rely on specialty formulas produced by Abbott.

-WIC supports the purchase of formula for moms and families of young children.
+WIC supports the purchase of formula for mothers and families of young children.

 “We’re acutely aware that the ongoing recall has left many parents and caregivers concerned about access to formula and how they will feed their babies,” Vilsack said in a statement.